henryhetired/smartrotationjava/README.md

 Installation:
 -------------
-* Download the content of the repository to the machine that is running the analysis server
+* Download the content of the repository to the machine that is running the analysis server.
-* Follow the instruction from the instruction.txt to configure the server and client
+* Follow the instruction from the instruction.txt to configure the server and client.

 Demo:
 -------------